 A slaughter licence is not needed when slaughtering your own animal for your own consumption or consumption by your immediate family who live with you.
-However, certain operations require a certificate of competence (CoC), both in slaughterhouses and when carried out on farms for the purpose of killing animals.
+However, certain operations require a CoC, both in slaughterhouses and when carried out on farms for the purpose of killing animals.

-If you employ an itinerant slaughterer, they must hold a certificate of competence or a licence for the relevant activities, which indicates that they have the knowledge and skill necessary to perform the tasks humanely and efficiently.
+If you employ an itinerant slaughterer, they must hold a CoC or a licence for the relevant activities, which indicates that they have the knowledge and skill necessary to perform the tasks humanely and efficiently.
+If you need to check the holder of the CoC, please email WATOK@fss.scot